 (c) Prescott Van Wyck, b 27 Jan 1899 Plainfield NJ, d.
 14 Apr 1957

 (d) Phillip Van Wyck, b. abt 1903 Plainfield NJ; m.
 23 Oct 1926 in Geneva NY to Kathleen Hall Grant, dau of William N. & Cornelia K. (?)
 Grant.
-According to newspapers he was a “playboy” scultpor.
+According to newspapers he was a “playboy” sculptor.
 He was adjudged insane in 1938.
-In his will heleft money to firl friends (including show girls) museums and his family.
+In his will he left money to girl friends (including show girls) museums and his family.
 The newspapers show his former wives as Lolita Cordoba and Mozellecita Stapp. (they were not mentioned in his will)

 (e) George Van Wyck, b 22 Jan 1905; d.
 June 1975 in Vermont.
 He m.
 Katherine Vancleve.
 3 children, Florence, George and Katherine